sheriffMoose/storybook-extras/packages/swagger/README.md

 - `Swagger UI` is a popular framework for the visualization of the `openapi.yml|json` files that allow comprehensive documentation + testing for the backend API services.

-- Thanks to the pre available `swagger-ui-react`, this feature simply integrates `SwaggerUI` component into one `.mdx` file and make it available on demand if the user decides to populate the `openapiURL` option when configuring the addon like so:
+- Thanks to the pre available `swagger-ui-react`, this feature simply integrates `SwaggerUI` component into one `.mdx` file and make it available on demand if the user decides to populate the `url` option when configuring the addon like so:

 ```js
 // .storybook/main.js